Satiankit96/NYU_Subjects/3_Third_Semester/Semester_3.md

 Cons
 - The final project is very extensive.
 Even if you begin early there is no chance to tell whether it will be finished or not.
 - The course is offline and the professor is really strict about the attendance.

+2. Data Visualisation - 88.93 - A-
+Difficulty -  1/5

+Scores
+Lab Assignment 1 - 96/100
+Lab Assignment 2 - 93/100
+Lab Assignment 3 - 96/100
+Lab Assignment 4 - 100/100
+Lab Assignment 5 - 96/100
+Lab Assignment 6 - 96/100

+Mid Term Project - 94/100

+Final Project Part 1 - 100/100
+Final Project Part 1 - 89/100
+Final Project Part 1 - 100/100

+Final Exam - 96/100

+Deducted 4 marks every assignment.
+Our professor was very strict about the file format and it made no difference.
+Entire class got a 4 mark deduction.
+This is a valuable course but I would not recommend taking it with my professor.
+If you have any doubts, feel free to email - ankit.sati05@gmail.com.

+Pros
+- This a good course that would help with a career in data analysis.
+- We learned about Tableu, BI and code labs.

+Cons
+- Professor is so stringent of rules that marks would be deducted for a file format twb instead of twbx.
+If you show 11 projections instead of 8, Marks would be deducted.
+- You can learn everything in this course within a week.
+- There is no work on big data sets and everything can be done from a work station.
+- Professor promissed access to the NYU Supercomputer but we never got to that part of the course.
+- There are no office hours and they ar repeatedly cancelled.